View Nepal in Detail

 • Evacuation: If you suffer from any serious injury or medical emergency, you may need an emergency evacuation by helicopter from a remote location to a hospital in Pokhara or Kathmandu.

-• Protection for trip interruptions: If you leave your trip for serious illness or condition in the middle of your trek, you should make short protection insurance for it.
+• Protection for trip interruptions: If you leave your trip for a serious illness or condition in the middle of your trek, you should purchase short-term protection insurance for it.

-• Lost gear: Coverage for the loss of your personal belongings like mobile phone,gears etc.
+• Lost gear: Coverage for the loss of your personal belongings, like a mobile phone, gears etc.

 • High-altitude trekking: Make sure you have insurance for the high-altitude Trekking to Mardi Himal Base Camp is at 4500m (14,763 ft).